Stylization

 Possible values:

-• collapsed — content is collapsed (limited by collapsedHeight).
+• collapsed — content is collapsed (limited to the collapsedHeight).

 • expanded — content is fully expanded.